openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 {: #fig-variant2 title="Overview of message flow of Variant 2." artwork-align="center"}

-Contrary to the variant 1, this approach provides protection against passive attackers for both Initiator and Responder.
+Contrary to the variant 1, this approach provides protection against passive attackers for both Initiator and Responder. message_4 is mandatory in this case, since it is required for authentication.

 # Key derivation